GENERAL SCOTT BOUDIN PAGEANT INFO

 PAGEANT DOCUMENTS & QUEEN DUTIES

-54) Which of the Scott Boudin Festival titles are contracted?
+63) Which of the Scott Boudin Festival titles are contracted?

-Only the Miss (18-23 years old), Teen (15-17 years old), and Ms. (24 + years old) divisions enter a contract with the Scott Boudin Festival Association.
+Miss (18-23 years old) and Teen (15-17 years old) divisions enter into a contract with the Scott Boudin Festival.

-56) What would my duties be as Queen?
+66) What would my duties be as Queen?

 PAGEANT GUESTS, FAMILY, & SPECTATOR INFO